-Inventories consist of fertilizer products and raw materials (primarily natural gas and pet coke), which are valued at the lower of GAAP First-In, First-Out ("FIFO") cost or net realizable value.
+Inventories consist of fertilizer products and raw materials (primarily pet coke), which are valued at the lower of GAAP First-In, First-Out ("FIFO") cost or net realizable value.
 Inventories also include parts and supplies that are valued at the weighted moving-average cost, which approximates FIFO.
 The cost of inventories includes inbound freight costs.